Sign In Forgot Password

 At NSTE, we believe the preparation for that moment is key to its magic.
 It is also the key to a lifetime of engagement with Jewish community, as it affords our children the skills they need to participate meaningfully in Jewish occasions (their own and those of their loved ones), and starts them on a path of lifelong Jewish learning and lifelong Jewish living.

-It is essential that students begin preparation for B'mitzvah as early as possible, as our students should be comfortable sounding out Hebrew words with ease before they begin work with their NSTE B'mitzvah tutor* at their 12th birthday.
-Students meet weekly with their tutor for one year, celebrating B'mitzvah upon turning age 13 (regardless of gender).
+It is essential that students begin preparation for B'mitzvah as early as possible, as our students should be comfortable sounding out Hebrew words with ease before they begin work with their NSTE B'mitzvah tutor at their 12th birthday.
+We will match your child with one of our tutors, all of whom approach their work with immeasurable devotion, patience, and care.
+Our tutors can work with your child in person and/or on Zoom.
+Students meet weekly with the tutor for one year, celebrating B'mitzvah upon turning age 13 (regardless of gender).

 To ensure that our B'mitzvah students are ready to start working with their B’mitzvah tutor, we encourage enrolment in our Meah Hebrew and Religion School K-6 program on Sundays (with optional supplemental Hebrew “touchpoint,” midweek on Zoom, in Years 5 and 6).